Bayesian luminosity function estimation in multi-depth datasets with selection effects: A case study for $3<z<5$ Lyman $\alpha$ emitters: Observations and sample selection

 \subsection{The MXDF dataset}

-The catalog of line emitters from the MXDF is publicly available and presented in \cite{Bacon2023}; hence, we describe only the salient properties here.
-The MXDF is a 155-hour VLT/MUSE program covering an area of approximately $2.45~\mathrm{arcmin}^2$, located within the Hubble Ultra Deep Field \citep[HUDF;][]{Beckwith2006}, and reaching high sensitivity ($\gtrsim 90$ and up to $140$~hours) in the central $\approx 0.9~\mathrm{arcmin}^2$ region.
+The catalogue of line emitters from the MXDF is publicly available and presented in \cite{Bacon2023}; hence, we describe only the salient properties here.
+The MXDF is a 155-hour VLT/MUSE programme covering an area of approximately $2.45~\mathrm{arcmin}^2$, located within the Hubble Ultra Deep Field \citep[HUDF;][]{Beckwith2006}, and reaching high sensitivity ($\gtrsim 90$ and up to $140$~hours) in the central $\approx 0.9~\mathrm{arcmin}^2$ region.
 Details of observations and data reduction are provided by \citet{Bacon2023}.
-These authors have also released an emission line catalog of all sources in the datacube, from which we select the LAEs.
+These authors have also released an emission line catalogue of all sources in the datacube, from which we selected the LAEs.

-To ensure the consistency of the analysis methods in this work, we extract the candidate LAEs from the continuum-subtracted MXDF cube using the same procedure as done for the MUDF, including the estimate of each candidate's $SNR$.
-We then cross-match these LAEs with the available MXDF catalog to obtain a final list of individual sources with $SNR>7$.
+To ensure the consistency of the analysis methods in this work, we extracted the candidate LAEs from the continuum-subtracted MXDF cube using the same procedure as done for the MUDF, including the estimate of each candidate's $ISN$.
+We then cross-matched these LAEs with the available MXDF catalogue to obtain a final list of individual sources with $ISN>7$.
 All sources meeting this criterion are already included in the original sample in \citet{Bacon2023}.
-For each source, we then estimate the total flux using the same CoG method.
-We then compute the associated selection function by running similar injection and recovery simulations.
-Finally, we consider only the ultra-deep region ($\gtrsim 90$ hr) to derive the final selection function.
-This area covers nearly twice the ultra-deep region of the MUDF, allowing us to build a sample of LAEs that further constrains the faint end of the luminosity function.
+For each source, we estimated the total flux using the same CoG method.
+We then computed the associated selection function by running similar injection and recovery simulations.
+Finally, we considered only the ultra-deep region ($\gtrsim 90$ hr) to derive the final selection function.
+This area covers nearly twice the ultra-deep region of the MUDF, allowing us to build a sample of LAEs that further constrains the faint end of the LF.
 The luminosity at which the selection function reaches a completeness of $10\%$ is $\log(L_{\mathrm{min}}/\mathrm{erg\,s^{-1}}) = 40.89$.